fempire/women-tech-speakers-organizers/CONTRIBUTING.md

 Thank you for your interest in contributing to the women-tech-speakers-organizers repository!
 We are looking for additional speakers to add to our expanding list.

+**Before submitting a new name, please check the README to see whether your suggestion already exists.**

 ## How to contribute

-1. Check the `README` to see if your suggestion exists or not.
+You can edit this file [using GitHub's web interface](#edit-the-readme-on-github), or fork the repository and [work locally in your code editor](#edit-the-repository-locally).

+### Edit the README on GitHub

+1. Navigate to the README file in the repository and click the pencil icon to "edit file", or navigate to [the URL to edit this file directly](https://github.com/fempire/women-tech-speakers-organizers/edit/main/README.md).
+2. Scroll down to the appropriate location in the file to add your suggestion.
+Suggestions are organized first by country, and then by last name alphabetically.
+3. Use the [format](#formatting) provided as a template for adding your suggestion to the document.
+You can toggle from "Edit" mode into "Preview" mode at the top of the file editor to view your changes as they will appear.
+4. After you make your changes, click the "Commit changes..." button in the upper right of the screen.
+You will be prompted to enter a commit message that will be used to describe the changes you have made.
+You may wish to edit this to convey more specific information to the repository maintainers (e.g. "Added a new speaker to README.md"), but this is not required.
+An extended description is not necessary.
+5. Click the "Propose changes" button when you are happy with your submission.
+This will automatically create a fork of the repository in your GitHub account with the changes you have made.
+6. Once you have committed your edits to your fork, follow the prompts to create a pull request (PR) which proposes changes to this repository.
+7. The maintainers will review your PR and either request changes or approve it.

+### Edit the repository locally

-2. Fork the repository.
+1. Fork the repository.
 Here are the [GitHub instructions for forking a repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
-3. In the command line, clone the repository by typing `git clone https://github.com/YOUR-GITHUB-USERNAME/women-tech-speakers-organizers.git`
+2. In the command line, clone the repository by typing `git clone https://github.com/YOUR-GITHUB-USERNAME/women-tech-speakers-organizers.git`
-4. Then type `cd women-tech-speakers-organizers` to go into the project's directory.
+3. Then type `cd women-tech-speakers-organizers` to go into the project's directory.
-5. Create a branch and switch to that new branch by using the following command: `git checkout -b new-branch-name`
+4. Create a branch and switch to that new branch by using the following command: `git checkout -b new-branch-name`
-6. Update the `README.md` with your newsletter suggestion(s).
+5. Update the `README.md` with your newsletter suggestion(s).
    - Append the title and link to the newsletter, to the list in the appropriate category
-7. In the command line, stage your changes by using the `git add .` command.
+6. In the command line, stage your changes by using the `git add .` command.
-8. Commit your changes by using the `git commit -m "commit message"` command.
+7. Commit your changes by using the `git commit -m "commit message"` command.
-9. Push up your changes to the remote branch on GitHub by using the `git push -u origin branch_name` command.
+8. Push up your changes to the remote branch on GitHub by using the `git push -u origin branch_name` command.
-10. Open a PR directed to our `master` branch.
+9. Open a PR directed to our `master` branch.
-11. The maintainers will review your PR and either request changes or approve it.
+10. The maintainers will review your PR and either request changes or approve it.

 ## Formatting